-In addition to the specific regulations noted below, we are also subject to regulations, where applicable, of the EPA, the Illinois Environmental Protection Agency, and the United States Army Corps of Engineers.
+In addition to the specific regulations noted below, we are also subject to regulations, where applicable, of the EPA, the Illinois Environmental Protection Agency, the Illinois Department of Natural Resources, and the United States Army Corps of Engineers.

 Rates

 Our natural gas rates are regulated by the ICC, which has general supervisory and regulatory powers over public utilities in Illinois.